gsoft-inc/sg-orbit/README.md

 - Add a fake api project to be able to create stories for the remote search input

-- Script pour valider que --otp a été passé à release:pkg et que le user est logged in
+- TESTS for components

+- Gatsby, disable eslint pour utiliser le notre?